 JVM version on agents

-All agents must run a Java version at least as new as the currently minimum version required by controllers.
-We recommend that you update them to Java 17 as soon as possible, as any agent using a Java version below 17 will stop working in late 2024.
+All agents must run a Java version at least as new as the current minimum version required by controllers.
+CloudBees recommends that you update them to Java 17 as soon as possible, as any agent using a Java version below 17 will stop working in version 2.479.1.3.

 You can validate each agent’s version using the Version Node Monitors plugin.
 This plugin provides information about the JVM version of each agent on the node management screen of your CloudBees CI instance.
 You can also configure this plugin to automatically disconnect any agent with an incorrect JVM version.